-We have examined the Constitution and Statutes of the State of South Carolina (the "State"), a certified copy of the proceedings and other proofs relating to the authorization and issuance of the 2002 Series Education Loan Revenue Bonds, described above (the "2002 Series Bonds") of the South Carolina Student Loan Corporation (the "Corporation"), a nonprofit, public-benefit corporation under the laws of the State.
+We have examined the Constitution and Statutes of the State of South Carolina (the "State"), a certified copy of the proceedings and other proofs relating to the authorization and issuance of the 2003 Series Education Loan Revenue Bonds, described above (the "2003 Series Bonds") of the South Carolina Student Loan Corporation (the "Corporation"), a nonprofit, public-benefit corporation organized and existing under the laws of the State.

-The 2002 Series Bonds are issued by the Corporation pursuant to:
+The 2003 Series Bonds are issued by the Corporation pursuant to:

-(i) a General Resolution Providing for the Issuance and Sale of South Carolina Student Loan Corporation Education Loan Revenue Bonds and Other Matters Relating Thereto, as amended (the "General Resolution"); and

-(ii) a Series Resolution Providing for the Issuance and Sale of Not Exceeding Two Hundred Fifty Million Dollars (\$250,000,000) South Carolina Student Loan Corporation Education Loan Revenue Bonds, 2002 Series; and Other Matters Relating Thereto (the "2002 Series Resolution").
+- (i) a General Resolution Providing for the Issuance and Sale of South Carolina Student Loan Corporation Education Loan Revenue Bonds and Other Matters Relating Thereto, as amended (the "General Resolution"), adopted June 7, 1996; and - (ii) a Series Resolution Providing for the Issuance and Sale of Not Exceeding Two Hundred Seventy-Five Million Dollars (\$275,000,000) South Carolina Student Loan Corporation Education Loan Revenue Bonds, 2003 Series; and Other Matters Relating Thereto (the "2003 Series Resolution"), effective June 19, 2003.

-The General Resolution and the 2002 Series Resolution as they may be amended from time to time are herein collectively called the "Resolutions," and capitalized terms used herein and not otherwise defined shall have the meanings ascribed thereto in the Resolutions.
+The General Resolution and the 2003 Series Resolution as they may be amended from time to time are herein collectively called the "Resolutions," and capitalized terms used herein and not otherwise defined shall have the meanings ascribed thereto in the Resolutions.